All the Countries Where You Can RV

 A post shared by @ahouseofmonks on

-World Wide Campers offers rentals in Chile (it’s the only country in South America where they offer rentals) which are all 4×4 vehicles that can handle the country’s terrain.
+World Wide Campers offers rentals in Chile, which are all 4×4 vehicles that can handle the country’s terrain.
 The term camper here means either an SUV with a rooftop tent or a truck camper.

 Colombia, Ecuador, Uruguay, Peru, Argentina